Douglas A. Blackmon: Teaching

-Since 2018, Blackmon has taught at Georgia State University in Atlanta, and leads a major research project in conjunction with the National Center for Civil and Human Rights to identify thousands of forced laborers compelled into involuntary servitude by the criminal justice system under horrific conditions at early 20th Century work camps, such as the notorious Chattahoochee Brick Company in Atlanta.
+Since 2018, Blackmon has taught at Georgia State University in Atlanta, and leads a major research project in conjunction with the National Center for Civil and Human Rights to identify thousands of forced laborers compelled into involuntary servitude by the criminal justice system under horrific conditions at early 20th-century work camps, such as the Chattahoochee Brick Company in Atlanta.

 Activism

-In 2023, Blackmon accepted an appointment to a mayoral task force examining issues surrounding a proposed police and emergency personnel training center, dubbed “Cop City” by critics.
+In 2023, Blackmon accepted an appointment to a mayoral task force examining issues surrounding a proposed police and emergency personnel training center, commonly known as Cop City especially by critics.
 The 38 members of the group included both supporters and opponents of the training center, as well as members who said they had not yet taken a position on the controversy.

-Blackmon served on a committee focused on memorialization of past victims of mass incarceration at the site, and recommended preservation of ruins of an earlier city jail as an educational installation portraying the history of racial abuse by Atlanta police, memorializing citizens who were unjustly victimized, and honoring the history of protest in Atlanta against police abuse—including demonstrations by Black Lives Matter and opponents of the “Cop City” training facility.
-In the final presentation of the task force findings, Blackmon called the report a call for a “the most sweeping reexamination ever of policing in Atlanta.”
+Blackmon served on a committee focused on memorialization of past victims of mass incarceration at the site, and recommended preservation of ruins of an earlier city jail as an educational installation portraying the history of racial abuse by Atlanta police, memorializing citizens who were unjustly victimized, and honoring the history of protest in Atlanta against police abuse—including demonstrations by Black Lives Matter and opponents of the Cop City training facility.
+In the final presentation of the task force findings, Blackmon called the report a call for a "the most sweeping reexamination ever of policing in Atlanta."

-Documentary
+The Harvest

-In the fall of 2023, Blackmon and his creative partner, filmmaker Sam Pollard, completed The Harvest, a deeply personal two-hour documentary examining the consequences of the failed integration of public school’s in Blackmon’s Mississippi hometown.
+In the fall of 2023, Blackmon and his creative partner, filmmaker Sam Pollard, completed The Harvest, a personal two-hour documentary examining the consequences of the failed public school integration in Blackmon's Mississippi hometown.
 Written and narrated by Blackmon, and co-produced with Pollard, the film was first broadcast on PBS on September 12, 2023.
-The Harvest was announced in July 2023 as one of six finalist for the Library of Congress/Ken Burns Prize, one of the highest honors for documentary film.
+The Harvest was announced in July 2023 as one of six finalist for the Library of Congress Lavine/Ken Burns Prize For Film, one of the highest honors for documentary film.